nyu-python-programming/course-material/content/etiquette.md

 #### Only one line of code was incorrect in my assignment.
 Why did you take off so many points?

-We do not deduct points proportionally to how many lines of code are incorrect.
+We do not award points in proportion with how many lines of code have been written correctly.
 We deduct according to whether the assignment meets the stated requirements or not.
+Well-written code usually contains fewer lines than poorly-written code.

 #### I spent a lot of time and effort on this work.
 Can\'t I get some credit for that?